inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 > What happens if I change my password?

-While I knew JWTs are not inherently revocable, in theory, a password reset should invalidate the refresh token.
+While I knew JWTs are not inherently revocable, in theory, a password reset should invalidate the refresh token used for issuing new tokens.

-However, I discovered a security flaw: **the refresh token remained valid indefinitely, even after a password reset**, allowing it to issue new access tokens indefinitely.
+However, I discovered a security flaw: the refresh token remained valid indefinitely, even after a password reset, allowing it be used to issue new tokens with a way for the user to sop this.

 ### Reporting the Issue